Bourbon & Branch

 What you need to know

 You need a reservation.
 You need the password.
-You need to find the unmarked door on Jones Street in the Tenderloin.
-Bourbon & Branch takes the speakeasy thing seriously, which sounds gimmicky until you’re actually sitting in a hidden booth behind a bookcase drinking a perfectly made Sazerac.
+You need to find the unmarked door at Jones and O’Farrell in the Tenderloin.
+Bourbon & Branch takes the speakeasy thing seriously, which sounds gimmicky until you’re actually sitting in a hidden booth drinking a correctly made Sazerac.

 How It Works

-The building housed a speakeasy during actual Prohibition, operating as J.J.
-Russell’s Cigar Shop while selling booze through the back.
+The building housed an actual Prohibition-era speakeasy, operating as J.J.
+Russell’s Cigar Shop while selling booze through the back from 1921 to 1933.
 When the bar opened in 2006, the owners kept the bones and added the theater.
-Reservations book online.
-You pick a room, a time slot, and receive a password by email.
-Show up at the address, ring the buzzer, whisper the word, and the door opens.
+You book online, pick a room, and receive a password by email.
+Show up, ring the buzzer, say the word, and the door opens.

 What to Drink